thanpolas/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 #### Controllers
 Now you've grasped the concept of MVC and a basic setup, let's check out Angular's implementation on how you can get going with Controllers.

 Taking the example from above, we can take a baby step into pushing some data into the DOM from a controller.
-Angular uses a templating-style _&#123;&#123; handlebars &#125;&#125;_ syntax for talking to your HTML.
+Angular uses a templating-style _{% raw %}{{ handlebars }}{% endraw %}_ syntax for talking to your HTML.
 Your HTML should (ideally) contain no physical text or hard coded values to make the most of Angular.
 Here's an example of pushing a simple String into the DOM:

 {% highlight html %}
 <div ng-app="myApp">
     <div ng-controller="MainCtrl">
-         &#123;&#123;text &#125;&#125;
+         {% raw %}{{text }}{% endraw %}
     </div>
 </div>
 {% endhighlight %}